On the Quantum K-theory of Quiver Varieties at Roots of Unity: Introduction

 Note that this relation is obtained from (\ref{qringrel}) by raising all parameters to their $p$-th powers.
-This implies that the eigenvalues of $\mathcal{M}_{\cL,\zeta_p}(z,a)$ can be obtained from the eigenvalues of $\mathcal{M}_{\cL}(z)$ via the following Frobenius action
+Since the left side of (\ref{Qchaareq}) is nothing but the characteristic polynomial for the matrix $\mathcal{M}_{\cL}(z,\aa)$, this implies that the eigenvalues of $\mathcal{M}_{\cL,\zeta_p}(z,\aa)$ can be obtained from the eigenvalues of $\mathcal{M}_{\cL}(z,\aa)$ via the following substitution

-which is the Frobenius action.
-This illustrates the statement of Theorem \ref{specthmintro}.
+This illustrates the statement of Theorem \ref{specthmintro} in this simple example.